 MESSAGE FROM THE OFFICE OF STUDENT LEGAL SERVICES

-We are happy to assist at the Office of Student Legal Services.
 Please contact us before buying or leasing a car in New Jersey.
 It is important that you also understand insurance protection when purchasing a policy.

-- Beware of signing a lease, or any contract renting property, without first having that lease or contract reviewed.
+2. Beware of signing a lease, or any contract renting property, without first having that lease or contract reviewed.
 Please note that although a rental agreement can be oral, we strongly urge that any lease or rental agreement you sign be in writing.
 Any lease or rental agreement in New Jersey is a binding contract, however, a written lease affords you more protections.
 Landlords sometimes take advantage of our students, particularly our international students, who do not understand or have familiarity with landlord/tenant law, or contract law here in New Jersey.
 As a tenant you have many rights, however, you also have important obligations with regards to renting property you need to be aware of.

-- We recommend that all students purchase renter’s insurance.
+3. We recommend that all students purchase renter’s insurance.
 It is inexpensive and provides important coverage for you and your property.
 We cannot emphasize enough how important we think it is to purchase renter’s insurance.

-- Please familiarize yourself with the motor vehicle traffic laws in NJ if you are going to get a driver’s license.
+4. Please familiarize yourself with the motor vehicle traffic laws in NJ if you are going to get a driver’s license.
 If you are involved in an accident, always call the police.
 Do not accept money or promises from other drivers involved, that they will pay your damages if you don’t call the police.
 It is imperative that you do not leave the scene of an accident and always get a police report regardless of fault.
 If you get a traffic summons, come to our office before your court date as there may be serious consequences to your driving record if you go to court without first obtaining legal advice.
-There also may be other less severe options available to you that you would not know without legal counsel.
+There also may be other less severe options available to you that you wouldn't know without legal counsel.

-Again, we are happy to assist at the Office of Student Legal Services.
-Please contact us with any legal question or problem you may have.
-To make an appointment, contact: Attorneys Donald C. Heilman and Tina Martins Cruz, or Administrative Assistant Lynn Mendez at Phone: 848-932-4529,.
-Email: email@example.com
+We are happy to assist at the Office of Student Legal Services.
+Please contact us with any legal questions or problems you may have.
+To make an appointment, please contact: AttorneyTina Martins Cruz, or Administrative Assistant Lynn Mendez at Phone: 848-932-4529, email: firstname.lastname@example.org

 MESSAGE FROM THE OFFICE OF STUDENT ACCOUNTING, BILLING, AND CASHIER SERVICES